K–12 Computer Science Teacher

 ● Fluency in written and spoken English required.

-● Fluency in French language is preferred.
+● Facility in French language preferred.

 Demonstrated ability to…